Himalayan Yoga Academy

 How Does Yogasnasa Help?

 Yogasana can be a tool to raise our consciousness to increase awareness of how we live.
-Not just through training our minds but directing our energies properly and following a system which is in line with the human system.
-Though this will only work if it is taught and practiced properly.
+Not just through training our minds but directing our energies properly and following a system that is in line with the human system.
+However, this will only work if it is taught and practiced properly.
 As this is a subtle process, even the smallest of details make a big difference.

 Conclusion:

-Yogasana is a way of aligning the inner system and adjusting it to the celestial geometry, thereby becoming in sync with the existence and naturally achieving a chemistry of healthfulness, joyfulness, blissfulness, and above all, balance.
-It should be steady and comfort.
+Yogasana is a way of aligning the inner system and adjusting it to the celestial geometry, thereby becoming in sync with existence and naturally achieving a chemistry of healthfulness, joyfulness, blissfulness, and above all, balance.
+It should be steady and comfortable.

 MAKARAASANA (CROCODILE POSE)